-Missional Musings from Mid May on (mostly) Other Peoples Thoughts
+Missional Musings on (mostly) Other Peoples Thoughts

 “Since Christianity is true, there is an echo of it (however faint) in every heart.
 You never know when the open statement of your conviction will strike a deep chord of rightness in some secular group.” —John Piper, (A Godward Life), p.
 79